regiregi22/RaspiNail/raspibolt_20_pi.md

   $ sudo mkdir /mnt/ext
   ```

-* Mount all drives and check the file system.
-Is “/mnt/ext” listed?
+* Mount all drives and check the file system is “/mnt/ext” listed?

   ```sh
   $ sudo mount -a